edgurgel/httpoison/README.md

 ## Installation

-1. Adding HTTPoison to your `mix.exs` dependencies:
+1. Add HTTPoison to your `mix.exs` dependencies:

   ```elixir
   def deps do